andrezero/andretorgal.site.old/content/pages/about/story.md

 I remember that first, monochrome green, home computer.
 As long as I carefully parked the hard drive before shutting it down, I was even allowed to play with it.

 Can't remember exactly what computer this was.
-But I'm guessing a [5150](https://en.wikipedia.org/wiki/IBM_Personal_Computer).
+But I am guessing a [5150](https://en.wikipedia.org/wiki/IBM_Personal_Computer).
 I have a vague memory of hearing words like Unix, Lisp and Fortran very early on in my life.
 But what I do remember with insane precision is the BASF, Maxell and Dysan logos.

 Today, a toddler can tap and swipe away on a tablet before they learn to speak.
-But I'm pretty sure that, for a 70s child, I grew up in an exceptional environment.
+But I am pretty sure that, for a 70s child, I grew up in an exceptional environment.

 ## ZX Spectrum 48K